Geometric models for the algebraic hearts in the derived category of a gentle algebra: A geometric model for the module category of a gentle algebra

 The second part of the theorem that the morphisms form a basis of the extension space follows from Proposition \ref{prop:obj-in-derived-cat} and the one-to-one correspondence between the spaces $\Ext^{\omega}(M_\za,M_\zb)$ and $\Hom(\P_\za,\P_\zb[\omega])$.
 In particular, since both the projective dimension and the injective dimension of a band module are one, the AR-triangle starts at this band module can be lifted as an AR-triangle in the derived category, thus the statement (2) follows from the corresponding statement (2) of Proposition \ref{prop:obj-in-derived-cat}. \end{proof}

 \begin{remark} To sum up, let $\za$ and $\zb$ be two zigzag curves which intersect at $q$.
 If $q$ is a boundary intersection, then there is only one morphism between $M_\za$ and $M_\zb$ arising from $q$.
-If $q$ is a non-punctured interior intersection, then there is a morphism and an 1-extension between $M_\za$ and $M_\zb$ arising from $q$.
+If $q$ is a non-punctured interior intersection, then there is a morphism and a 1-extension between $M_\za$ and $M_\zb$ arising from $q$.
 If $q$ is a puncture, then there are infinite many of morphisms or extensions between $M_\za$ and $M_\zb$ arising from $q$.

 In particular, an extension arising from a non-punctured interior intersection is always an $1$-extension, while all the higher extensions arises from a boundary intersection or an intersection which is a puncture.
-We mention that this phenomenon is also pointed out in \cite{BS21}. \end{remark}
+We mention that this phenomenon is also pointed out in \cite{BS21}, where for gentle algebras arising from triangulations of surfaces, an explicit basis of higher extension spaces between indecomposable modules is given. \end{remark}